GeoSensorWebLab/data-transloader/lib/ontologies/README.markdown

 The Individual `DataGarrison:Pressure` has Object Properties `matchesObservedProperty` and `matchesUnitOfMeasurement` (not part of any predefined vocabulary). `matchesObservedProperty` links to an RDF Individual for the Observed Property, and `matchesUnitOfMeasurement` links to an RDF Individual for the Unit of Measurement.
 Both of these Individuals are in this Ontology.

-The Observed Property Individual matched is the namespace-less `Air_Pressure`.
+The Observed Property Individual matched is in the `Property` as `Air_Pressure`.
 This Individual can be referenced by properties from multiple data providers (or even the same data provider).
 It has data properties for the SensorThings API entity properties: `name`, `definition`, and `description`.
 It also MAY have an `skos:exactMatch` to link to an external ontology.

 The Unit of Measurement Individual matched is in the `Unit` namespace as `Unit:Millibar`.
 Units may have different prefixes but refer to the same "Unit" — this currently isn't normalized in the ontology.
 It also has data properties to match the SensorThings API entity: `name`, `symbol`, `definition`.